BlueP999999/Cleaning-Data-Project/codebook.md

 The numeric data (excluding the "activity" and "subject" column) represents the mean of many measurements of those variables. e.g. The "MEAN[tBodyAcc-mean()-X]" variable represents the mean of (tBodyAcc-mean()-X) over many measurements in our original data (i.e. mean of the means).
 Similarly, the "MEAN[tBodyAcc-std()-X]" variable represents the mean of (tBodyAcc-std()-X) over many measurements in our original data (i.e. mean of the standard deviations)

+The unit for any variable with the word "acc" for acceleration is standard gravity unit 'g'.

+The unit for any variable with the word "gyro" for angular velocity vector is in radians/second.

 ## Work done

 First I combined measurements, activity type, and subject number file into one data frame (i.e. the "X-test.txt", "y_test.txt","subject_test.txt" file respectively, for both the "test" pool and "train" pool).